tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

       - "${PORT}:${PORT}"
 ```

 Be sure to replace `yourdomain.com` with your actual domain name.
+The `:ro` at the end of the volume mount for the certificates means that the files will be read-only inside the container.
+This is a good security practice, as it means that the container cannot modify the certificates.

 You will also need to create the `.env` file next to the `compose.yaml` file, and add the following lines: